-To keep with the style of the original, you will be removing the peghead "diamond".
-To create the peghead to neck shaft transition, carefully use a chisel to remove the diamond on the back of the peghead (pictured).
+To complete the peghead "diamond" a little carving is necessary.
+Visualize the back of the neck shape continuing right up to an imaginary line at the end of the fretboard.
+A chisel or a file is best for establishing these lines, as well as for carving the diamond into a more delicate shape (pictured).
+Follow with a half-round bastard file or a smooth mill file (pictured).
 Finish with 150, then 220-grit sandpaper and a couple of small sanding blocks for smoothing.
 Always switch to the next tool or sanding grit just before you think you need it, to avoid overdoing it with any one tool.